winterland1989/stdio/README.md

 + Why not use bytestring and text?

-Bytestring is based on `ForeignPtr` which always allocate pinned memory, which can be slow and bring memory fragmentation. stdio use `ByteArray` based representation will leaverage RTS's memory allocator.
+Bytestring is based on `ForeignPtr` which always allocate pinned memory, that can be slow and bring memory fragmentation. stdio use `ByteArray` based representation, which leave RTS's memory allocator to decide where to allocate.

-`Text` in stdio are UTF8-encoded.
+`Text` in stdio is UTF8-encoded.

 + Why not use vector?